weisiong24/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

-{Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}
 login Alex /123<br/>
 add /CS2113 Lec /mon /1200-1300 /LT21<br/>
 add /CS3243 Lec /mon /1400-1500 /LT22<br/>